Burkina Faso

 Context

 Boucle du Mouhoun is the fifth most impacted region in Burkina Faso for internally displaced persons (IDPs), with 32’000 in June 2020.
-The lack of access to basic services has been placing significant insecurity on the local population.
+The lack of access to basic services has placed significant insecurity on the local population.

 Tdh supports health centres in the 6 health districts in Boucle du Mouhoun, and maintains strong relationships with the health and administrative authorities.